FrogTravel/PMLDL/README.md

 ## Sprint 1
 ### Burndown chart
 ![](https://i.imgur.com/FZn2vI5.png)
+storypoints on vertical x days on horizontal axis

 Below are reports that we made for our course assignments.
 They might be different from the real tasks in trello in some way